Spike in U.S.-Mexico border crossings fuels political tensions as Title 42 ends

 By Mike Blake and Ted Hesson

-SAN DIEGO/WASHINGTON, May 11 (Reuters) - The U.S. will lift COVID-19 border restrictions known as Title 42 on Thursday night, a major shift that has drawn tens of thousands of migrants to the U.S.-Mexico border, straining local communities and intensifying political divisions.
+SAN DIEGO/WASHINGTON, May 11 (Reuters) - The United States will lift COVID-19 border restrictions known as Title 42 on Thursday night, a major shift that has drawn tens of thousands of migrants to the U.S.-Mexico border, straining local communities and intensifying political divisions.

+On Wednesday morning, U.S. Customs and Border Protection (CBP) had more than 28,000 migrants in custody, far beyond its stated capacity and in what appeared to be a record, a U.S. official said, requesting anonymity to discuss internal operations.

-In the backdrop of the chaotic scenes, U.S. President Joe Biden's administration is surging personnel and funds to the border while implementing a new regulation that will deny asylum to most migrants who cross the border illegally.
-The new measure will take effect when Title 42 ends along with the broad COVID public health emergency.
+Against the backdrop of the chaotic scenes, President Joe Biden's administration is surging personnel and funds to the border while implementing a new regulation that will deny asylum to most migrants who cross illegally.
+The new measure will take effect when Title 42 ends, along with the broad COVID public health emergency.

-Homeland Security Secretary Alejandro Mayorkas said the new rule would mean tougher consequences for migrants crossing illegally who, if caught, could be deported and barred from the United States for five years if they do not qualify for asylum.
+Homeland Security Secretary Alejandro Mayorkas said the new rule would mean tougher consequences for migrants crossing illegally, who could be deported and barred from the United States for five years if they do not qualify for asylum.

-Republicans fault Biden, a Democrat seeking reelection in 2024, for scrapping the restrictive policies of Republican former President Donald Trump, his party's frontrunner for the presidential race.
+Republicans fault Biden, a Democrat running for re-election in 2024, for scrapping the restrictive policies of former President Donald Trump, a Republican seeking to win back the White House.

 The Republican-controlled U.S. House of Representatives aims to pass a bill on Thursday that would toughen border security and restrict access to asylum, but it would face an uphill battle in the Senate, where Democrats hold a narrow majority.

-In Texas, Republican Governor Greg Abbott, a fierce critic of Biden's border policies, expanded an ongoing National Guard deployment this week "to help intercept and repel large groups of migrants trying to enter Texas illegally."
+In Texas, Republican Governor Greg Abbott, a fierce critic of Biden's border policies, expanded a National Guard deployment this week "to help intercept and repel large groups of migrants trying to enter Texas illegally."

 SMALL CHILDREN IN TOW